Updated March 2026

 What is Yubo?

-Yubo started life in 2015 under a different name – Yellow – as a simple way for teenagers to share their Snapchat handles.
-That version of the app attracted so much criticism for enabling contact between adults and minors that the team had to rethink everything from the ground up.
-What exists in 2026 is a significantly different product: a social discovery platform strictly for adults aged 18 and over, with mandatory age verification powered by Yoti’s facial estimation technology.
+What exists in 2026 is a significantly different product: a social discovery platform strictly for adults aged 18 and over, with mandatory age verification powered by Yoti‘s facial estimation technology.
 You take a live selfie when you sign up, the system estimates your age to 99% accuracy, and you either get in or you do not.
 No other major social platform in the world currently requires 100% of its users to go through this process.
 That commitment to age gating is, genuinely, the most distinctive thing about Yubo in 2026.

-The core experience is built around group live streams – sessions where up to 10 people can broadcast simultaneously while others watch, chat, and react in real time.
-Think of it less like a one-on-one video call and more like a spontaneous video hangout with multiple participants.
 You can also swipe through profiles Tinder-style to find people with shared interest tags, message anyone you match with, and follow streamers whose content you enjoy.
-The app has explicitly removed likes and follower counts from its design, which is a deliberate anti-anxiety choice – you are not building a public persona or chasing validation metrics.
+The app has explicitly removed likes and follower counts from its design — a deliberate anti-anxiety choice.
 The social goal is friendship and connection, not audience building.

 Yubo is not a random video chat platform in the way that FreeCam Chatter or OmeTV are.
 You are not clicking a button and being connected with a stranger instantly.
 You are discovering profiles, joining live sessions, and building the kind of loose social graph that leads to ongoing connections over time.
 The two experiences serve different instincts — the roulette thrill versus the social network slow burn — and knowing which one you are after helps you know whether Yubo is the right platform for you.